yasirusama61/early-risk-detection/README.md

 ## Project Structure

-- `data/`: Raw and processed data for model training and testing.
+- `data/`:
+   *Note: Due to confidentiality agreements, the raw and processed data used for model training and testing cannot be provided.
+Please refer to the README for guidance on simulating data or using similar publicly available datasets for experimentation.*

 - `scripts/`:
   - `data_preprocessing.py`: Preprocess data and handle missing values.
   - `model_training.py`: Train machine learning models for risk detection.
   - `mes_integration.py`: Communicate with MES using custom API.
   - `validation_testing.py`: Evaluate the model on new test data.

 - `results/`: Metrics, plots, and evaluation results from model testing.

 - `models/`: Trained models stored for further use.

 - `README.md`: Project documentation.

 - `requirements.txt`: Dependencies required to run the project.

+## Data Usage

+Due to confidentiality agreements, the raw and processed data used in this project cannot be shared publicly.
+The data was collected during battery cell manufacturing and is proprietary to the project.

+For those looking to experiment with the system, you can use similar publicly available datasets or create synthetic data in a comparable format for experimentation purposes.
+Please adjust the scripts accordingly to match the data structure.

 ## Getting Started